AegisSSC/TigerTownBlog/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+v: 0.2.0: Migrated blog to a subsection of the total page.
+Goal of making the web app a full portfolio page as well.

+v: 0.1.0: Project Initialization.